TiarkRompf/scala3/README.md

 - A new effect checking phase (`compiler/src/dotty/tools/dotc/eff/`) was added for destructive effects.
 It runs after the capture checking phase.
+The main effect checker is in `compiler/src/dotty/tools/dotc/eff/CheckEffects.scala`.

 - The typer (`compiler/src/dotty/tools/dotc/typer/Typer.scala`)
-  was modified to support `Sigma` types.
-The typer now performs a type-directed ANF transform triggered by `Sigma` types.
+  was modified to support `Sigma`types.
+The typer performs a type-directed ANF transform triggered by `Sigma` types.

-In addition, the capture checker was also modified for better support of higher-order functions, and `Sigma` types.
+In addition, the capture checker (`compiler/src/dotty/tools/dotc/eff/`) was also modified for better support of higher-order functions and `Sigma` types.
 Examples are found in the `ts-test/` folder.

-Running tests can be done by starting an `sbt` shell and then invoking `testCompilation captures` for capture checking tests, as well as `testCompilation typestate` for typestate tests.
+Running tests can be done by starting an `sbt` shell and then invoking `testCompilation captures` for capture checking tests, Note that test case `tests/run-custom-args/captures/minicheck.scala` may fail when running the test suite, but succeeds when running on its own (follow the reproduction instructions after running the test suite to reproduce on its own).

+Runnign the typestate tests can be done by invoking `testCompilation typestate`.